-Sims Hill Shared Harvest is a member-owned and -led co-operatively run business.
+Sims Hill Shared Harvest is a member-owned and co-operatively run business.
 We are made up of veg share members, supporter members, workshare members and paid grower members.
-Our legal structure is that of a company limited by guarantee with multi-stakeholder co-operative rules.
+Our legal structure is that of a company limited by guarantee operating in the style of a co-operative with multi-stakeholder rules.
 Within this structure the day-to-day running of the business is handled by its Board of Directors, who are elected every year by the members at the Annual General Meeting.
 There are (approximately) five open members’ meetings throughout the year where the members come together and help make the major decisions that guide Sims Hill, including the last meeting of the year where the budget for the next financial year is adopted.

-Kristin Sponsler is an active member of Transition Bristol, Bristol Food Network and the Bristol Food Policy Council.
+Kristin Sponsler is one of the founding Directors of Sims Hill, was a Director of Bristol Food Network and in the past has served on the Bristol Food Policy Council and on the Transition Bristol core team.
 Kristin was raised on a farm and has a passionate interest in sustainable food systems and permaculture.
 She has a background in desktop publishing and website editing.
 She also serves as the current Secretary.

 Simone Osborn has a background in project managing different kinds of printed and web content from a career spent largely in the publishing and translation industries.
-Simone has worked in the nonprofit sector since 2007.
-She is active in Transition Bristol and wrote the Bristol peak oil report.
+Simone has worked in the non profit sector since 2007.
 Simone is interested in using her project management skills to help community projects become and remain viable.

 Freya Widdicombe has been a professional gardener for over 10 years and has always had a passion for gardening without chemicals and with respect for the rhythms of nature.
 Her experience being self employed allows her to build enormously on her planning and organisational skills and this is something she uses to help Sims Hill.